hepplerj/Dissertation/ch5.dissertation.Heppler.md

-observed that "we want to prevent San Jose from being transformed into another Love Canal."^["Big Turnout Urged in San Jose to Curb Toxic Contamination," *California AFL-CIO News*, January 28, 1983, Folder 5, Box 10, SVTC records, SJSU.
+observed that "we want to prevent San Jose from being transformed into another Love Canal."^["Big Turnout Urged in San Jose to Curb Toxic Contamination," *California AFL-CIO News*, January 28, 1983, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.
 See also "Labor in lead on toxic controls," *Santa Clara County Labor*, February 11, 1983, Folder 5, Box 10, SVTC records, SJSU.]
 These concerns reflected a new environmentalism in California, one still grounded locally but concerned about issues beyond